moroen/IKEA-Tradfri-plugin/README.md

 4. Copy the directory "pytradfri" from ggravlingen's python library into the plugins directory.
 5. Restart domoticz and enable IKEA-Tradfri from the hardware page

+Usage<br>
+Lights and devices have to be added to the gateway as per IKEA's instructions, using the official IKEA-tradfri app.

 <h1>tradfri.py</h1>
 Command-line python-script for working with IKEA-gateway